top of page

 The Boston Graduate School of Psychoanalysis (BGSP) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 BGSP maintains responsibility for this program and its content.

 The Boston Graduate School of Psychoanalysis has been approved by the National Board of Certified Counselors (NBCC) as an Approved Continuing Education Provider, ACEP No. 5676.
 Programs that do not qualify for NBCC credit are clearly identified.
-The Boston Graduate School of Psychoanalysis is solely responsible for all aspects of the programs.

-Application for social work continuing education credits is being submitted.
 Please contact BGSP at ContinuingEd@BGSP.edu for the status of social work CE accreditation.

 For information on continuing education credits, call BGSP at 617-277-3915.